ARichards08/Chess/PvP/README.md

 Creates an array at the program start to calculate the number of square in each 8 compass directions for each square on the board.
 After each move, iterate over the whole board and for each piece it finds, calculate every legal move it can make, adding to a list.
 Doing this and searching for the move should be faster than usign a lot of if statements to see if the move is valid each time, and the bot will need a list of every move to work out the best one anyway

-Might need to use FEN notation, at least for the bot, not sure about 2P.

 Going to try to use Qt for GUI purposes

-V2 list:
-Pieces need to be represented by numbers.
-I can worry about size and optimisation later, just start with the board being a vector of ints.

 List to do:
 Check states